eigenhombre/llbb/README.md

 (warning: [dragons](https://llvm.org/docs/GetElementPtr.html)) is used to get the address of the string constant.

+The program is, as expected, quite small:

+    $ du -hs hello
+     36K	hello

+In comparison, a "hello world" Clojure überjar on my machine is 3.3 MB.

 Note that the output of the program is "compiled into" the binary program:

     $ ./hello.bb The spice must flow. > spice.ll